-4.2.
-The International Trade and the Integration of the Markets: International Migrations.

-- The British Isles saw the largest number of emigrants leave. - Destination: United States & Latin America. - German citizens went to the US and Latin America. - Late 19th and early 20th Centuries: Italy and Western Europe. - Italians: the US, and (also) Latin America (Argentina). - Emigrants from Austria-Hungary, Poland and Russia: the US. - Spaniards: Latin America (the US in the mid 20th Century).
+- 4.2.
+International Trade and the Integration of Markets: International Migrations. - The British Isles saw the largest number of emigrants leave. - Destination: United States & Latin America. - German citizens went to the US and Latin America. - Late 19th and early 20th Centuries: Italy and Western Europe. - Italians: the US, and (also) Latin America (Argentina). - Emigrants from Austria-Hungary, Poland and Russia: the US. - Spaniards: Latin America (the US in the mid 20th Century).

-4.2.
-The International Trade and the Integration of the Markets: International Migrations.

-- The majority of migrants went to countries with abundant land: - United States: took 35 millions. - Newly settled areas of the British empire: 10 millions. - Latin America: 12-15 millions.
+- 4.2.
+International Trade and the Integration of Markets: International Migrations. - The majority of migrants went to countries with abundant land: - United States: took 35 million. - Newly settled areas of the British empire: 10 million. - Latin America: 12-15 million.